cleoisme/gymProject-backend/MentorX/2024-01-28-AWS-Kickoff.md

    - [?] **Verification**

 4. Next Steps:
-   - Deploy the project to ECS
+   - Deploy the project to ECS: ECR is a prerequ
-   - [?] 更改域名
+     - EKS - AWS
+     - Kinetics - Google
+   - [ ] 注册域名 and mapping: dns mapping root53
+   - [ ] 链接 github action：run integration, docker build and run, push new image to ecr, and then trigger new deployment of ecs.
    - [?] 前端流程